Ezekiel Elliott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Ezekiel Elliott Player Prop Bets for NFL Week 6 - Dallas vs. New England

-There will be player props available for Ezekiel Elliott ahead of Sunday's NFL action at 4:25 PM ET live on CBS.
-Elliott and the Dallas Cowboys (4-1) play the New England Patriots (2-3) in Week 6 at Gillette Stadium.
+Ezekiel Elliott has player prop betting options available from bookmakers before his next NFL game on Sunday at 4:25 PM ET airing on CBS.
+Elliott's Dallas Cowboys (4-1) and the New England Patriots (2-3) meet in Week 6 at Gillette Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.